New here? Start with the complete side hustle guide →

 If you have a digital product — an ebook, a course, a template, a printable — Pinterest is an excellent traffic source for it.

 Pinterest users are planners and researchers.
 They save content they intend to come back to.
-A well-optimized pin that leads to a landing page for a relevant digital product can convert surprisingly well, especially in niches like personal finance, meal planning, home organization, blogging, and side hustles.
+A well-targeted pin that leads to a landing page for a relevant digital product can convert surprisingly well, especially in niches like personal finance, meal planning, home organization, blogging, and side hustles.

 The advantage of selling your own products over affiliate marketing is the margin.
 You keep 100% of the revenue rather than earning a percentage.
 The disadvantage is that you need to create the product first — which takes time and effort upfront.